-Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators, Wastewater Treatment Operators, Wastewater Collection Operators, Industrial Wastewater Operators and General Backflow Assembly Testers, Plumbers, Onsite/Installers--the target audience for this course is the person interested in working in a water, wastewater treatment, distribution or collection facility, performing basic or light plumbing, wishing to maintain CEUs for a certification license, wanting to learn how to do the job safely and effectively, and/or to meet education needs for promotion.
+The target audience includes a wide variety of people, including, but not limited to, water distribution operators, well drillers, pump installers, water treatment operators, wastewater treatment operators, wastewater collection operators, industrial wastewater operators, onsite installer, maintenance, and plumbers.
+Also included are people interested in working in a water or wastewater treatment or distribution/collection facility, performing basic or light plumbing, wishing to maintain CEUs for a certification license, wanting to learn how to perform their job safely and effectively, and/or to meet education needs for promotion.